Euler Characteristics and Homotopy Types of Definable Sublevel Sets, with Applications to Topological Data Analysis: Euler Characteristic of Definable Sublevel Sets

 The arguments implemented in the proofs of Theorem \ref{thm:general_right_continuous} and \ref{thm:ECT_right_continuous} do not imply the left continuity of $\ECT(S)(v, -)$.
 The obstacle arises from the inherent structure of the interval $(t - \epsilon, t]$, which consistently includes the endpoint $t$, irrespective of the chosen value for $\epsilon > 0$.
 This differs from the context of right continuity, where the right endpoint of the interval $(t, t + \epsilon]$ offers greater flexibility.
-Importantly, the function $\ECT(S)(v, -)$ is not left continuous at its discontinuities, as demonstrated by the following example. \begin{exmp} Consider the shape $S=\{x\in\mathbb{R}^2: \Vert x\Vert\le1\}\subseteq\mathbb{R}^2$.
+Importantly, the function $\ECT(S)(v, -)$ is not left-continuous at its discontinuities, as demonstrated by the following example. \begin{exmp} Consider the shape $S=\{x\in\mathbb{R}^2: \Vert x\Vert\le1\}\subseteq\mathbb{R}^2$.
 Let $v\in\mathbb{S}^1$ be arbitrarily chosen and fixed.
 We have the following: \begin{enumerate} \item When $t<-1$, the set $S_t^v$ is empty.
 Then, $\ECT(S)(v, t)=\chi(S_t^v)=0$. \item When $t\ge-1$, the set $S_t^v$ is non-empty and compact, and it deformation retracts to a point.
-Then, $\ECT(S)(v, t)=\chi(S_t^v)=1$. \end{enumerate} Therefore, for each fixed $v$, we have $\ECT(S)(v, t)=\mathbbm{1}\{t\ge-1\}$, which is a right continuous function of $t$.
-However, it is not left continuous at $t = -1.$ \end{exmp}
+Then, $\ECT(S)(v, t)=\chi(S_t^v)=1$. \end{enumerate} Therefore, for each fixed $v$, we have $\ECT(S)(v, t)=\mathbbm{1}\{t\ge-1\}$, which is a right-continuous function of $t$.
+However, it is not left-continuous at $t = -1.$ \end{exmp}